lixinhe4090/External_crosshair/README.md

 Got questions or just want to chat?
 Hit me up via email! 📧 My email is: [lixinhe3465@163.com]
 I'm still a student, so my response time might vary, but I'll do my best to get back to you as soon as possible.
 Remember to mention the purpose in the subject line! 😊

 ---

-### Changelog:
-  March 23, 2025：
-  --Fixed: Due to game reasons, the mouse is centered, and the Windows layer logic is started when firing, resulting in the game screen being overwritten and unable to fire

-  --Added: Added a new shortcut command: Ctrl+W, you can use this shortcut to quickly close the program (only for Windows)😊

-  Note: You can't change the name of the program, because the only condition to close the program is to make the name of the program "External_crosshair.exe"

----